hashchange/marionette.handlebars/README.md

 ## Precompiled templates

 If you have [precompiled your templates][hlb-precompiled], Marionette.Handlebars retrieves them from the Handlebars cache.
-All you need to do is set the `template` property of a Marionette view to the ID of the compiled template (derived from the name of the template file).
+You just need to set the `template` property of a Marionette view to the ID of the compiled template (derived from the name of the template file).

 ## Lazy loading of templates

 If you want to lazy-load some of your templates, you must implement a loader which works for your requirements – such as your URL scheme, for instance.
 Marionette.Handlebars just provides an extension point for you.

-A caveat: Loading templates on demand is _terrible_ for the performance of an application.
+A word of caution: Loading templates on demand is _terrible_ for the performance of an application.
 The additional overhead of an HTTP request, particularly on mobile, is way beyond acceptable levels for UI elements which the user is already waiting for.
 Lazy template loading can make sense, though, for elements which are pre-rendered, but not yet exposed to the user.
 Use it judiciously.

 ### How to implement a loader

-The method you need to overwrite, `Marionette.TemplateCache.prototype.lazyLoadTemplate`, doesn't do anything out of the box.
+You need to override `Marionette.TemplateCache.prototype.lazyLoadTemplate`.
+Out of the box, the method doesn't do anything.
 Replace it with your own implementation.
 Here is what you need to know.

 - Your loader is called with the template ID as the first argument.